 There are new intakes of students twice a year, in the Spring and Autumn.
 Closing dates vary from year to year but are usually four days before the launch of the Autumn and Spring Semesters, see the Semester Calendar.
 The closing dates are generally the last Tuesday in September and either the last Tuesday in February or the first Tuesday in March.

-Please see the When to Apply section and you may also contact + 353 1 4048124 to confirm dates.
+Please see the When to Apply section.
 Applicants are advised to apply as early as possible prior to their chosen registration period.

 No, you do not need to register separately, you are registered when your registration deposit has been paid and any required documents have been received and approved.
 Students must register every semester.

 Registration takes place throughout the year with closing dates in late September and in late February for the Autumn and Spring semesters.
 Please see the When to Apply section.

 The closing date for Autumn 2017 is September 26